awesome-android-root/awesome-android-root/docs/android-root-apps/index.md

 ### Root Detection Tools
 - **⭐ [Android-Native-Root-Detector](https://github.com/reveny/Android-Native-Root-Detector)** - A tool for detecting root on android. `FOSS`
 - **[MagiskDetection](https://github.com/apkunpacker/MagiskDetection)** - Collection of Some publicaly Available POC Apps to Detect Root/Magisk presence. `FOSS` `Proprietary`
-- **[Play Integrity API Checker](https://play.google.com/store/apps/details?id=gr.nikolasspyr.integritycheck)** - This app shows info about your device integrity as reported by Google Play Services.
-If any of this fails could mean your device is rooted or tampered in a way. [📦](https://github.com/1nikolas/play-integrity-checker-app) `FOSS`
+- **[Play Integrity API Checker](https://github.com/1nikolas/play-integrity-checker-app)** - This app shows info about your device integrity as reported by Google Play Services.
+If any of this fails could mean your device is rooted or tampered in a way. `FOSS` | [▶️ Play Store](https://play.google.com/store/apps/details?id=gr.nikolasspyr.integritycheck)

 After hiding root, you can check whether hiding works via root detection apps, see [rushiranpise/detection](https://github.com/rushiranpise/detection).